 What else can be done to save on next winter’s home heating oil bills?

-This is the second in a 4-part series of things you can do around your home to cut your energy bills, including home heating oil, all year round.
+This is the second in a 4-part energy conservation series of things you can do around your home to cut your energy bills, including home heating oil, all year round.

 Last time we showed you where to look for air leaks on a room-by-room a walk-through of your home.
 Taking notes along the way, you now know where you may need some caulking and patching to stop air flow in and out of your home.